folio-org/folio-ansible/doc/index.md

 ## Vagrantfile targets

-The Vagrantfile in this project contains eight target definitions:
+The Vagrantfile in this project contains six target definitions:

-1. `backend` -- This target pulls the folio/folio-backend Vagrant box hosted on Atlas.
+1. `demo` -- This target pulls the folio/folio-demo Vagrant box hosted on Atlas.
 2. `backend_auth` -- This target pulls the folio/folio-backend-auth
    Vagrant box hosted on Atlas.
-3. `demo` -- This target pulls the folio/folio-demo Vagrant box hosted on Atlas.
-4. `curriculum` -- This target pulls the folio/curriculum Vagrant box hosted on Atlas.
+3. `curriculum` -- This target pulls the folio/curriculum Vagrant box hosted on Atlas.
-5. `build_backend` -- a target to build the `backend` box for packaging.
+4. `build_demo` -- a target to build the `demo` box for packaging.
-6. `build_backend_auth` -- a target to build the `backend_auth` box
+5. `build_backend_auth` -- a target to build the `backend_auth` box
    for packaging.
-7. `build_demo` -- a target to build the `demo` box for packaging.
-8. `build_curriculum` -- a target to build the `curriculum` box for packaging.
+6. `build_curriculum` -- a target to build the `curriculum` box for packaging.

 ## Troubleshooting/Known Issues